almet/markdown-doc/articles/dependency-injection.md

 Now that we have a Schema representation of our objects, we have to build (construct) them.

-We've choose to separate completely the construction logic and the definition logic.
+We've choosen to separate completely the construction logic and the definition logic.
 Schema is a definition step, and building our services, and injecting them is a construction step.